cubipod/dotfiles/README.md

 > This is a work in progress and is nowhere near complete!
 I don't recommend copying anything here yet!

 ## Installation
-1. Ensure that Git is installed on your system
+1. Ensure that the system is updated and Git is installed
 ```
+$ sudo dnf upgrade
 $ sudo dnf install git
 ```
 2. Clone this repository into your home directory using Git